phalcon-orphanage/docs/pt/reference/di.rst

     $some->someDbTask();

-The component now simply access the service it requires when it needs it, if it does not require a service that is not even initialized saving resources.
+The component can now simply access the service it requires when it needs it, if it does not require a service it is not even initialized, saving resources.
 The component is now highly decoupled.
 For example, we can replace the manner in which connections are created, their behavior or any other aspect of them and that would not affect the component.